daveajones/cartulary/README.md

 #### What is Cartulary?
-  It's part of the Freedom Controller project.
+  It's part of the new Freedom Controller project:  http://freedomcontroller.com

+  The larger goal of the project is an attempt at building a distributed social network through the use of standard RSS and OPML feeds.
+This is the first product.

-  We call it a digital archiver.
+  We call Cartulary a digital archiver.
 But, you could also call it a social network in a box.
 It's an RSS reader, RSS aggregator, readability tool, article archiver, microblogger, social graph manager and reading list manager.

   You can publish all of your feeds into a single social outline(OPML) with it, so that other people can easily subscribe to all of your stuff at once.
 You can save full